ssesselmann/impulse/README.md

 15) Tidy up and move all styling to assets/styles.css
 16) Added function to show spectrum in log scale
 17) Added polynomial pulse height calibration and save calibration data
+18) Completed method for subtracting a background spectrum

 Things to do
 ------------

-* Build method for subtracting a background spectrum
 * Build function and chart to display distortion curve (useful)
 * Build isotope peak tables
 * Build interval histogram with Dead time calculation